aryansidbatte/cmpm-121-f25-aryansidbatte/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://aryansidbatte.github.io/cmpm-121-f25-aryansidbatte/`

+I removed the linter comment, added counter functionality, and updated the html to reflect the change.